Geoff Chappell - Software Analyst

-The ETW_KERNEL_HEADER_EXTENSION is one of many types of fixed-size header that begin the data for an event as held in the trace buffers or flushed to an Event Trace Log (ETL) file for a system-logging session, which typically means an NT Kernel Logger session.
+The ETW_KERNEL_HEADER_EXTENSION is event-specific data for the WMI_LOG_TYPE_HEADER_EXTENSION (0x0005) and WMI_LOG_TYPE_GROUP_MASKS_END (0x0020) events as held in the trace buffers or flushed to an Event Trace Log (ETL) file for a system-logging session, which typically means an NT Kernel Logger session.

-As a pair, the WMI_LOG_TYPE_HEADER_EXTENSION and WMI_LOG_TYPE_GROUP_MASKS_END events track what types of event get enabled and disabled for the session.
+The WMI_LOG_TYPE_HEADER_EXTENSION and WMI_LOG_TYPE_GROUP_MASKS_END events make a pair for tracking what types of event get enabled and disabled for the session.
 They show this by reporting the logger’s PERFINFO_GROUPMASK.
 This is an undocumented elaboration of the EnableFlags that are documented for the EVENT_TRACE_PROPERTIES structure as input to the StartTrace and ControlTrace functions.

 Data for a WMI_LOG_TYPE_HEADER_EXTENSION or WMI_LOG_TYPE_GROUP_MASKS_END event comprises: